1) Community Leaders in Health Equity

 The grantee organization providing participant support was the Rural Communities Resource Center.

 Chosen and arranged by Transformative Alliances LLC, featured speakers gave talks designed to help listeners increase their knowledge and awareness of specific equity and health equity issues.
 These events took place in Denver.

 To help extend the reach of these important concepts, speaker presentations were recorded and then integrated into three-hour events facilitated by Transformative Alliances LLC team members.
 Grantee organizations across Colorado hosted these events to support community members in more fully engaging with the associated equity and health equity topics and concepts.

 The Body Is Not An Apology: The Impact of Sexism and Sizeism on Our Bodies and Health

 Sonya Renee Taylor (she, her, hers) is an award-winning performance poet, activist and transformational leader, and author of The Body Is Not An Apology: The Power of Radical Self Love.
-In her talk, Taylor delves into an exploration of sizeism and fatphobia as well as patriarchy and sexism, side-by-side with other oppressions and considerations of health and health equity.
-This recording is part of Community Leaders in Health Equity in partnership with Transformative Alliances LLC.
+In her talk, Taylor delved into an exploration of sizeism and fatphobia as well as patriarchy and sexism, side-by-side with other oppressions and considerations of health and health equity.
+This recording was part of Community Leaders in Health Equity in partnership with Transformative Alliances LLC.

 The video below, created by Transformative Alliances LLC, provides more details on the Community Leaders in Health Equity program and its components: